v0xyc0n/SecCollec/README.md

 Collection of tools and ressources collected during daily operations

 This list is work in progress and will probably stay that way.
-It is in no way a comprehensive list, because it omits the basic tools and vulnerabilities, and instead focuses on specific topics I found worth noting down.
+It is in no way a comprehensive list, because it omits most basic tools and vulnerabilities, and instead focuses on specific topics I found worth noting down.
 As I am most interested in Web-Application security, most topics relate to that.

 ## Training